Welcome To Arizona TrapshootingThis is the official website of the Arizona State Trapshooting Association

 Arizona State Team Requirements

-The Arizona State Teams recognize accomplished Category shooters within the State on an annual basis.
-Team members are chosen based on the following requirements effective September 1, 2022, beginning with the new 2023 ATA calendar year.
+The Arizona State Teams recognize accomplished resident Category shooters within the State on an annual basis.
+Team members are chosen based on the following requirements effective November 15, 2023, beginning with the new 2024 ATA calendar year.

 - Must shoot a minimum of three (3) different Arizona clubs.
 Note: The Arizona State Shoot qualifies as a separate club.
 Example: A person could shoot both a regular ATA registered event and the State Shoot at the same club hosting the State Shoot that year and it will count as two (2) clubs.